nhjschulz/cfsm/examples/UnoBlink/README.md

 ## Blinking with a State Machine

-The blink sketch toggles a led with a constant frequency on or off.
-This can be mapped to two FSM states, the first is representing "On", the second "Off".
+The blink sketch toggles a led on or off, resulting in two distinct states that can be mapped to FSM states.
+The first is representing "On", the second "Off".
 The transitions between the states happen after fixed time intervals, in your case we use one second.